 With the trend for beards across all ages of men showing no signs of slowing down, it’s not surprising that many with beards are looking towards options for dyeing them, especially if they begin to turn grey — but which are safe from an allergy perspective?

 With the potent allergen PPD found in many high street or more mainstream products (such as Just for Men, Godefroy, Clairol Instincts for Men and Bigen), alternatives are not necessarily easy to come by.
-Here is a varied selection which may be suitable for you.
+Here is a selection which may be suitable.

-Easily the most original product in this list, the unisex non-dye Color Restorer works by restoring a man’s previous hair or beard color, rather than imparting an attempted near match.
+Easily the most original product on this list, the unisex non-dye Color Restorer works by restoring a man’s previous hair or beard color, rather than imparting an attempted near match.

 Here’s the science: the color of any hair is dependent on its internal geometric structure — its so-called hair print — which reflects light in a manner that is unique to each of us.
 Hair color molecules cease to be produced in the follicles when we go grey, but the structure of the hair remains essentially the same, and so Hairprint seeks to reintroduce these molecules directly into shafts, and in so doing, replicating our own signature hair color.
 It contains peroxide, but does not contain PPD / PTD, ammonia, sulphates or artificial preservatives.

 Search ‘beard’ on the Hairprint website to view detailed instructions on its use.
 Encouragingly, the manufacturers acknowledge that beard hair is coarser and requires a slightly different approach to scalp hair.
-The product only works well for black and brown hair.
+The product only works well for originally black and brown hair.

 Formerly known as Reparex, this is another unique product, as distinct from the rest of the market as Hairprint, and similar in some ways in that the manufacturers claim the product can reinstate your original pre-grey hair colour — but results are not quick.
 It’s a transitionary product, which takes up to a fortnight to work, and you have to use it daily at first.